You Should See Me in a Crown (novel)

 You Should See Me in a Crown is a debut young adult novel by Leah Johnson, published by Scholastic in June 2020.
 The book was given a Stonewall Book honor, and TIME magazine named it one of the best 100 young adult books of all time.

 The novel follows Liz Lighty, who hatches a plan to leave the "small, rich, prom-obsessed midwestern town" she lives in because she feels "too black, too poor, too awkward" to live her best life there.

 Plot

 Liz Lighty longs to leave her hometown of Campbell, Indiana and makes plans to start a new life at the elite Pennington College, where she aims to join their world-renowned orchestra and study to become a doctor.
-Liz hopes to enroll at Pennington with the help of financial aid but when the aid suddenly becomes unavailable, she reluctantly decides to join a contest at her high school which awards scholarships to the prom king and queen.
+Liz hopes to enroll at Pennington with the help of financial aid but when the aid suddenly becomes unavailable, she reluctantly decides to join a contest at her high school which awards scholarships to the prom king and queen after being convinced to do so by her friend Gabi.